Adversarial Attacks on Downstream Weather Forecasting Models: Application to Tropical Cyclone Trajectory Prediction: Supplementary Experimental Results

 Figure~\ref{fig:supplemenraty_adv_attack_different_radius} provides supplementary results illustrating the sensitivity of \textit{Cyc-Attack} to the choice of dilation radius.
 These results are consistent with the conclusions presented in the main text: as the dilation radius increases, the generated adversarial predicted trajectories exhibit more pronounced zigzagging, and, to a certain extent, induce an increased number of false-positive trajectories.
-Figure~\ref{fig:comparison_of_different_methods_more} provides supplementary visualizations for comparing the performance of different adversarial attack methods, which aligns with the main text: \textit{Cyc-Attack} attains a higher detection rate (TPR), more accurately shifts predictions to the adversarial target while suppressing the original trajectory, and yields fewer false alarms (lower FPR).
-On dataset TC2, we conduct a systematic study of the influence of the perturbation clipping threshold $\delta$ on the effectiveness of \textit{Cyc-Attack} and, concurrently, on the stealthiness of the generated adversarial examples against different detectors.
-Results are reported in Table~\ref{tab:dataset_tc2} and Table~\ref{tab:detector_performance}.
-Specifically, we vary $\delta$ while keeping all other experimental settings identical to those in the experimental setup, summarize attack-level metrics (FPR, FNR, TPR, DR, FAR) in Table~\ref{tab:dataset_tc2}, and present detector responses (precision, recall, F$_1$-score) in Table~\ref{tab:detector_performance}, thereby offering a quantitative assessment of both attack potency and detection evasion.